-At that science fair he earned himself a 3rd place in tough competition, but it was a 7-year-old girl who really inspired him.
-This little girl was wearing an upper-limb prosthesis that cost in the region of $80 000.
+Easton’s design eventually won him second place at the International Science Fair in 2012.
+It was at this fair that he encountered a 7-year-old girl who was wearing an upper-limb prosthesis that cost in the region of $80,000.
 She would need three such prostheses in her lifetime as she grew.
-At that point Easton Lachappelle realised that most people in this world can never afford such a luxury to help them lead a normal life.
-He knew then that what he had designed for under $400 could surely be used to make a difference to hundreds of thousands around the world.
+At that point Easton realised that most people in this world can never afford such a luxury to help them lead a normal life.
+It was then that he knew that what he had designed for under $400 could surely be used to make a difference to hundreds of thousands around the world.

-He set out working on his second prototype, the same one he is touring the universities with at the moment.
-It may look rudimentary to the eye but this arm is very sophisticated.
-He has managed to design and build most of the parts himself.
+He set out working on his second prototype, the same one he was touring universities with when I met him.
+It might have looked rudimentary to the eye but this arm was very sophisticated.
+He managed to design and build most of the parts himself.

-The current generation uses the brain’s electrical impulses to send a message via a band that you wear around your head.
-It used an EEG wireless brain-sensing device that uses electroencephalography to basically measure you brain activity.
-By translating the electrical impulses it essentially understands what your brain is telling your arm to do and sends the instructions to the arm via Bluetooth.
-He uses an Arduino microcontroller to help with the automation using sophisticated controllers and gears.
-Basic things like a car windscreen wiper motors are used to with help the movement of the arm.
+The second prototype used the brain’s electrical impulses to send a message via a band worn around the head, as well as an EEG wireless brain-sensing device that used electroencephalography to measure brain activity.
+By translating the electrical impulses it could essentially understand what your brain was telling your arm to do and send the instructions to the arm via Bluetooth.
+Easton used an Arduino microcontroller to help with the automation using sophisticated controllers and gears.
+Basic things like a car windscreen wiper motors were used to help with the movement of the arm.

-The remarkable part of his second-generation arm is how light it is.
-It weighs about the same as a human arm, which is 4.5kg, and has almost the same functionality.
+The remarkable part of Easton’s second-generation arm was how light it is.
+It weighed about the same as a human arm, which is 4.5kg, and had almost the same functionality.

-Back in his hometown they are calling him the next Bill Gates or Steve Jobs.
+Back in his hometown people are calling Easton the next Bill Gates or Steve Jobs.
 They could be right if his current inventions are anything to go by.
 This young man is certainly one to watch in the future!